Clinical Trials for Cancer Care

 Smoldering (Pre-Cancerous) Myeloma

-Study name: IDaratumumab to Enhance Therapeutic Effectiveness of Revlimid in Smoldering Myeloma (DETER-SMM)
+Study name: Daratumumab to Enhance Therapeutic Effectiveness of Revlimid in Smoldering Myeloma (DETER-SMM)

 Description: Researchers at the WL Nugent Cancer Center are conducting a Phase III clinical trial for treating smoldering myeloma to determine if patient outcomes improve when taking an immunotherapy medication (called daratumumab) combined with standard chemotherapy treatment.
 Immunotherapy medications use your body’s immune system to fight cancer.